lucdalton/node-text-match/readme.md

-#Node Module defining a simple query language for matching strings.
+#Node Module defining a simple query language for string matching.

-Query a string by creating a query object, instead of having to contruct a complex regex.
+Query a string by creating a query object, instead of having to contruct a regex or parse a query string.
+Complex queries can be contructed by nesting query objects.

 The type options are:
 ```javascript
 ['AND', 'OR', 'NOT', 'WITHIN', 'MATCH', 'EXACT']
 ```

-###Example Usage:
+###Basic example Usage:
 ```javascript

 var query = require('node-text-match');